Skip to main content

 Retail labor market indicators reflected contraction in employment growth and shorter workweeks in March.
 The employment index fell from 2.4 to -5.0, and the part-time employment index fell three points to 1.3.
 The hours worked index fell from -4.6 to -6.3.

 Retailers continued to perceive a worsening of broader business conditions in March.
 The general business activity index increased two points but remained in negative territory at -15.6, while the company outlook index held steady at -4.5.
-The outlook uncertainty index increased six points to 15.8.
+The outlook uncertainty index fell 13 points to -3.8.

 Input price and wage pressures increased while selling price pressure was unchanged in March.
 The input price index increased five points to 27.0 while the selling price index held mostly steady at 4.4.
 The wages and benefits index moved up ten points to 22.4.